thedalles77/USB_Laptop_Keyboard_Controller/README.md

  See the YouTube video at this address

- A PDF version of the Instructable with additional informatuion is in the directory with this README file.
+ A PDF version of the Instructable with additional information is in the directory with this README file.

- The directory tree is given below:

- Eagle_Board Folder

-     Keyboard_Scanner.brd  EagleCad circuit board file for Teensy LC & 3.2.
+ Keyboard_Scanner.brd  EagleCad circuit board file for Teensy LC or 3.2.

  Blank_Key_Lists Folder